odero/django-pesapal/README.rst

     PESAPAL_OAUTH_CALLBACK_URL = 'app_name:url_name'  # this needs to be a reversible

+The url can have the 'merchant_reference' passed to it as a parameter for further processing.
+Or be without a parameter.

+for example the url pattern

+r'^response/$'

+without the merchant reference parameter

+or

+r'^response/(?P<merchant_reference>\d+)/$'

+when using the parameter

 #.
-Run `python manage.py syncdb` to create the polls models.
+Run `python manage.py syncdb` to create the models.

 #.
 Create a method that receives payment details and returns the pesapal iframe url::